aimotive-legacy/planning_assignment/INSTALL.md

 ## Linux

 Gazebo can be most easily ran on Linux (Debian/Ubuntu is the preferred distribution).
+The plugin used was compiled on Ubuntu 18.04 LTS.
+If you have difficulty running the plugin, please let us know or use the Docker container.

  - Please follow the setup instructions on the Gazebo website
     - http://gazebosim.org/tutorials?tut=install_ubuntu